The Otoscope - an Important Examination Instrument

 What is the Advantage of Fibre Optic Otoscopes?

 In contrast to direct illumination, fibre optic illumination (F.O. illumination) does not cause any restriction of the field of view.
 With direct illumination, the light source resides in the upper area of the instrument head and thus in the examiner's field of vision.
 Therefore, to be able to assess the blind area, the doctor needs to move the otoscope around a little in the auditory canal, which on the one hand prolongs the examination time and on the other hand may make the examination more uncomfortable for the patient.
 With fibre optics, the light source is placed in the head of the otoscope and the light is directed to ensure even illumination and unrestricted vision.

-Order Otoscopes at Praxisdienst at a Great Price
+Order Otoscopes Online at Praxisdienst at a Great Price

-At Praxisdienst, ENT doctors, paediatricians and general practitioners will find a large selection of otoscopes, ophthalmoscopes and diagnostic sets from renowned manufacturers such as HEINE, Riester, Welch Allyn, KaWe or Luxamed, at reasonable prices.
-In our online shop you will find classics such as the HEINE mini 3000 F.O.
-Otoscope, the KaWe Piccolight or the Riester e-scope, as well as modern otoscopes and novelties such as the "Firefly" video otoscope.
+At Praxisdienst, ENT doctors, paediatricians and general practitioners will find a large selection of otoscopes, ophthalmoscopes and diagnostic sets from renowned manufacturers such as Riester, KaWe or Luxamed, at reasonable prices.
+In our online shop you will find classics such as the KaWe Piccolight or the Riester e-scope, as well as modern otoscopes and novelties such as the "Firefly" video otoscope.